 - Maraschino Cherry Syrup: Sweet and syrupy, it’s a great sweetener for the cocktail and gives the Absinthe and Tonic a blushing pink glow in the cloudy cocktail.

 Experiment with the Sugar Content

 I like the Absinthe and Tonic a little less sweet.
-However, I love the pink glow at the bottom of the glass from the maraschino cherry syrup.
+However, I love the pink glow at the bottom of this Absinthe cocktail from the maraschino cherry syrup.
 And no more than half a lime, at the most for the sour bit.
-Combine the Absinthe and Tonic ingredients in the glass on the rocks, and invite your guests to stir it themselves to combine.
+Combine the cocktails ingredients in the glass on the rocks, and invite your guests to stir it themselves to combine.